SkylineCommunications/dataminer-docs/develop/devguide/Automation/Howto/Creating_a_cypress_test_for_an_interactive_automation_script.md

 # Creating a Cypress test for an interactive Automation script

 [Cypress](https://www.cypress.io/) is a powerful end-to-end testing framework designed for the modern web.
 While it simplifies UI testing, leveraging its full potential requires a solid understanding of its core concepts and best practices.
-This page covers the essential steps to set up, configure, and test an interactive Automation script using Cypress.
+This page covers the essential steps to set up, configure, and test an interactive Automation script using Cypress, using an example.
 By following these steps, you can create reliable, reusable tests to validate new components and UI interactions within a real application environment.

 > [!TIP]
 > For additional information, explore these resources: